F-Ghassen/MERN-Stack-Mini-Twitter-Clone/README.md

   -Retrieve data from a database on the Server -Retrieve data from a server on the client using Fetch -Hide/Show elements on the client
-  -Add elements to the page on the client
+  -Add elements to the page on the client"
 Front-end
  Create client folder
  Setup index.html